josvandam0/Final-Assignment/README.md

  **scipy**

 ## What files to use
 To use this script you will need a CSV file containing microarray expression data.
-This script processes the data of these microarary expresisons.
-The gene names have to be in the first row after the second column, the sample names have to be in the first column of each row, the tissue types in the  second columns of each row and the expression data from the 3rd column to the nth column of each row.
+This script processes the data of these microarary expressions.
+The gene names have to be in the first row after the second column, the sample names have to be in the first column of each row, the tissue types in the  second columns of each row and the expression data from the 3rd column to the n'th column of each row.

 ## How to use
 The main script uses a parser where the path of the csv file and the desired top n (up- or down)expressed of one tissue vs another can be specified.
 The expression_data_class is imported in the main function, and reads the data of the file, and puts the necessary data in a dictionary.